-The 47th Swale (Lena's) Smack & Sailing Barge Match, run by the Kentish Sail Association, will be held over the weekend 9 - 11 August this year.
+The 48th Swale (Lena's) Smack & Sailing Barge Match, run by the Kentish Sail Association, will be held over the weekend 14 - 16 August 2020.

 The Swale Match is unusual, some would even say unique.
 First established by Laurie Tester in 1973, it was intended to be a celebration and festival of all manner of sailing craft on the East Coast.
 It has continued, indeed developed this theme over the years.
 The assembled fleet comprises not only Thames sailing barges and smacks in several categories, but a variety of gaffers, classic and Bermudan yachts as well as Dutch barges, Baltic traders and historic powered craft.
 This provides a magnificent spectacle on the water for both participants and onlookers.